-Upper Hand, a leading technology software company serving the sports and fitness industry, today proudly announces that they were named the winner of a Gold Stevie® Award in the Training Category and a Bronze Stevie® Award in the Best User Experience Category in the 18th Annual American Business Awards®.
+Upper Hand, the leader in sports and fitness software, today proudly announces that it has been named the winner of a Bronze Stevie® Award in the Most Innovative Tech Company Category at the 19th Annual American Business Awards®.

 Last week, Upper Hand Founder and CEO Kevin MacCauley sat down with Max Hansen from Y Scouts on the Built on Purpose Podcast.
 In this episode, Kevin discussed how he built a company with a mission that matters.
 He also revealed how Upper Hand has grown into the business it is today, highlighting both his proudest moments leading the team and how Upper Hand will continue to challenge the status quo.

 Upper Hand announced today that it has been named a top membership management software product by Capterra, an online service that helps organizations find the right software.
 Upper Hand was also named a Frontrunner for membership management software by SoftwareAdvice.
 FrontRunners are the top software products in a category, offering the best capability and value for small businesses based on their usability and customer satisfaction.
 This is the second consecutive Membership Management award win for the company.

 Prior to coming to Upper Hand, I had the opportunity to work in the boutique fitness industry for 7 years.
 In this time, I was a Senior Cycling Instructor and lead instructor operations for 5 studios in the DC Metropolitan area.
 I loved this job for so many reasons, the biggest reason being the people.
 The clients that rode in classes, the staff that worked so hard in the studios, the individuals who auditioned and trained to be instructors… I had the opportunity to meet and connect with so many different types of people on a daily basis.